Edictum

 The shell operator detection checks for ${, $(, |, ;, &&, ||, backticks, and other constructs, but does not detect bare $VAR expansions (without braces).
 A command like echo $AWS_SECRET_ACCESS_KEY classifies as READ because echo is in the read allowlist and $ without { or ( does not trigger operator detection.
 This means environment variable values can be exfiltrated through commands classified as safe for postcondition purposes.
 Use sandbox command allowlists (allows.commands) rather than relying on side-effect classification for security-critical enforcement.

-Sandbox contracts mitigate this by also checking file paths extracted from the full argument string against within/not_within boundaries -- even if the command token is not fully parsed, the path restrictions still apply.
+Sandbox rulesets mitigate this by also checking file paths extracted from the full argument string against within/not_within boundaries -- even if the command token is not fully parsed, the path restrictions still apply.

 TOCTOU race conditions

-Sandbox contracts resolve paths with os.path.realpath() at evaluation time.
+Sandbox rulesets resolve paths with os.path.realpath() at evaluation time.
 A symlink created after Edictum evaluates the path but before the tool actually executes could point to a different target.
 This race window is inherent to application-level enforcement.
-See sandbox contracts: known limitations for the full list of resolution edge cases.
+See sandbox rules: known limitations for the full list of resolution edge cases.

 Defense in Depth